-One component of the supply-side campaign, heavily emphasized by the Reagan and Bush administrations, has been interdiction of drug traffic coming into the United States.
+One component of the supply-side campaign has been interdiction of drug traffic coming into the United States.
 That approach has been ineffective at reducing the availability of cocaine and heroin because authorities seize only 5 to 15 percent of drug imports and because traffickers easily adapt to such disruptions by using new smuggling innovations and routes.
 In an implicit recognition of the failure of interdiction efforts, the Clinton administration began favoring strategies that focus on drug-producing countries.
-"It is more effective to attack drugs at the source of production where illicit production and transportation activities are more visible," former Clinton drug czar Lee Brown contended, "and thus more vulnerable."

-Yet there was little reason to believe that an approach that emphasized eradication, crop-substitution, and interdiction efforts in drug-source countries would be more successful than interdiction of drugs along transit routes.
-Indeed, by early 1996, Gen. Barry McCaffrey, soon to become Clinton's new drug czar, conceded that the new strategy had not made "an operational difference."
+Yet there was little reason to believe that an approach that emphasized eradication, crop-substitution, and interdiction efforts in drugsource countries would be more successful than interdiction of drugs along transit routes.
 A principal reason that supply reduction efforts cannot be expected to affect the use of cocaine, for example, lies in the price structure of the illicit drug industry.
 Smuggling costs make up only 10 percent of the final value of cocaine in the United States.
-Those costs, combined with all other production costs outside of the United States, account for only 13 percent of cocaine's retail price.
+Those costs, combined with all other production costs outside the United States, account for only 13 percent of cocaine's retail price.
 Drug traffickers thus have every incentive to continue bringing their product to market; they view eradication and interdiction as a mere cost of doing business.
 Moreover, even if such efforts were successful at raising the price of coca paste or cocaine in drug-source countries, their effect on the final price of cocaine in the United States would be negligible.
 As analyst Kevin Jack Riley has observed, "Using source country price increases to create domestic scarcities is similar to attempting to raise glass prices by pushing sand back into the sea."

 The efforts of international drug warriors are also routinely frustrated by drug traffickers' dynamic responses to counternarcotics policies.
 Already expecting interference in their business, traffickers build redundant processing facilities in case current ones are destroyed, for example, or stockpile their product inside the United States in case of smuggling interruptions.
 The massive resources available to the \$300 billion global illicit drug industry also enable it to react to counternarcotics strategies with ease.
-At best, drug war "victories" are ephemeral as the industry accommodates itself to new conditions.
+At best, drug war ''victories'' are ephemeral as the industry accommodates itself to new conditions.
 That situation has reduced U.S. officials to citing drug seizure figures or expressions of political will by foreign governments as important gains in the U.S.-orchestrated war on drugs.